Feat-FeAR/logSpace/content/docs/coding/git_survival.md

 ```
 {{< hint info >}}
 __NOTE__
-`git clone` copies a remote repository to create a local repository with a
+`git clone` makes a local copy of a remote repository and automatically sets up
-_remote_ called `origin` automatically set up.
-Since Git uses this name by
+a _tracking branch_ to the _remote_ using `origin` as the default name for it.
-default, `origin` is a sensible choice when you set up remotes by hand (see
+This is the reason why, `origin` is not special, but nevertheless a sensible
+choice when you set up remotes by hand.

-next section).
+See also next section for more info on _tracking branches_ and the `origin`
+name.
 {{< /hint >}}

 ## Make a New Repository